elanhickler/seObjectiveReaper/README.md

 # seObjectiveReaper
 C++ library for using REAPER API through an object oriented interface.
-Warning: Large changes will be made to continue to make this library easy to use and understand.
+Warning: Large changes will be made to continue to make this library easy to use.

 # Main Classes